 - 46% of employees say it’s time-consuming and challenging to find the documents they need.
 (M-Files)

 - 83% of employees must recreate existing documents since they can’t find them in their company network.
 (M-Files)

-Every company today has a video conferencing software in place.
-This is not surprising as we live in the world where we don’t have to be physically together to work successfully as a team.
+Every company today has video conferencing software in place.
+This is not surprising as we live in a world where we don’t have to be physically together to work successfully as a team.

 Video conferencing software solutions enable us to connect our remote employees on a more personal level than just via messaging apps.